 From the perspective of Apology, in which Socrates argues that the “unexamined life is not worth living,” Dr. Phillips seeks to answer two questions: What is the unexamined life?
 And why is it not worth living?

 “In his claim, Socrates makes no judgments regarding the pleasure and happiness that one might achieve through examining, only that an examined life has some potential to be worthy of pursuing.
 There is a danger in conflating a life that is happy and fulfilled, and a life that is good enough to be lived.
 It could be that Bojack, through self-reflection, has a life that is worthy of being lived but does not have a life that is happy.
 There is an important distinction between happiness and worthiness.
 A genuinely happy life would be a worthy one, but a worthy life might not be a happy one.”

 “Perhaps Bojack’s life is worth living because he is continuing to be self-reflective, but he is unworthy of happiness because he doesn’t follow through.
 Bojack’s belief that he isn’t a good person is consistent with the possibility that his life is still worth living.
 Bojack might be reflective enough to pursue a life not entirely devoid of worth, but not sufficiently reflective to actually understand and do the things which would make him truly flourish.”

 Dr. Phillips is a co-editor of Arrested Development and Philosophy, and has published on the history of neuroscience; his primary research interests lie in early modern philosophy.
 He enjoys working directly with students on research projects, Bojack Horseman and the Danger of the Partially Examined Life was published with SUU Alumna, Tessa Brunnenmeyer.

-Kris Phillips Assistant Professor of Philosophy
+Kris Phillips Associate Professor of Philosophy

 Specializing in epistemology, metaphysics, individual variation, and the philosophy of religion, mind, dance, and education